 It is also beneficial to tell you which sites are beneficial to your client and which ones need more improvement.

-Moreover, the SEO dashboard displays the pages that have an impact on your website’s organic traffic and domain authority.
+Moreover, the SEO dashboard displays the pages that impact your website’s organic traffic and domain authority.
 This, in the end, will be used to determine the conversion rate.

 The social media dashboard examines on-site and off-site social activities.
 You can simply learn which of the social channels is generating quality traffic with no bounces.